 After Your Retinal Tear Has Been Treated

-If you or a loved one has been diagnosed with a retinal tear or is at risk of developing one, call Peninsula Lifetime Eyecare Centre to schedule a consultation.
+If you or a loved one has been diagnosed with a retinal tear or is at risk of developing one, it should be treated right away to avoid further vision problems.
+Call Peninsula Lifetime Eyecare Centre to schedule a consultation and discuss treatment options.